dotnet/arcade/Documentation/Validation/Overview.md

   - Changes made to Signing, Publishing, or other stages outside of the build stage that would not show up in a PR build.
   - Changes that affect a fundamental piece of Arcade (e.g. build scripts, install scripts)
   - Changes that affect many files (e.g. refactoring MSBuild Tasks to use a new abstract class for dependency injection support)
+  - Changes to packages that are only exercised by a specific set of repos, such as the Shared Framework SDK.
 - If there are any known breaking changes or any breaking changes surface during the validation against the bellwether repos, those changes should be communicated per the [Breaking Change Policy](../Policy/ChangesPolicy.md).
 - Official Arcade builds from master/main will now be promoted automatically to `.NET Eng - Latest` channel once it has passed the official Arcade Validation pipeline.